 Unconventional Side Control Escapes: A BJJ Tutorial

 Side control on the bottom is a rough place to land.
-Defensive posture is crucial in order to survive, with most people opting for either double defensive frames, or an underhook with a frame under the chin.
-While most BJJ blue belts are well versed in traditional side control escapes (and, possibly, some guard maintenance), alternative defensive posture can sometimes be required in order to facilitate and escape (or just to survive!).
+Defensive posture is crucial in order to survive, with most people opting for either double defensive frames or an underhook with a frame under the chin.
+While most BJJ blue belts are well-versed in traditional side control escapes (and possibly some guard maintenance), alternative defensive posture can sometimes be required in order to facilitate an escape (or just to survive!).

 Option 1: Arm Stuck

-Unfortunately, your partner is likely to make this difficult to obtain, to say the least.
-In this particular situation, my right arm is in the right place, but my left arm is stuck on the outside (where my partner is likely to go for a spinning armlock or another high percentage submission).
+Unfortunately, your partner is likely to make this difficult to obtain.
+In this particular situation, my right arm is in the right place but my left arm is stuck on the outside (where my partner is likely to go for a spinning armlock or another high percentage submission).
 Right away, I'm looking to shoot my arm up and then latch on to my partner's far armpit.
-This will allow you to turn your partner's head away, making it extremely difficult to maintain good side control pressure, and opening up space for your inside knee to slide in.
+This will allow me to turn my partner's head away, making it extremely difficult to maintain good side control pressure and opening up space for my inside knee to slide in.

 Option 2: Hip Switch, Arm Stuck

 In this next situation, instead of keeping still, your partner switches their hips to a modified kesa gatame position in response to your inside arm creeping in there to create space.
 This is a very common reaction (and a fantastic fundamental side control maintenance movement!), and one that you can reliably predict your opponent will go for.